Giza Venture Capital

 Venture Round in 2008

-Iamba Networks specializes in gigabit passive optical network solutions tailored for telecommunications equipment manufacturers and original device manufacturers.
-Founded in 2000 and headquartered in Cupertino, California, the company also has a research and development center in Israel.
-Iamba Networks focuses on developing fiber-to-the-premises (FTTP) solutions, enhancing connectivity and broadband capabilities for its clients.
-As of late 2008, Iamba operates as a subsidiary of Marvell Technology Group Ltd.
+Iamba Networks is a company specializing in gigabit passive optical networks solutions, primarily catering to telecommunications equipment manufacturers and original device manufacturers.
+Founded in 2000 and headquartered in Cupertino, California, Iamba also operates a research and development center in Israel.
+The company focuses on developing fiber-to-the-premises solutions, which enhance connectivity and broadband access for end users.
+As a subsidiary of Marvell Technology Group Ltd., Iamba Networks leverages its expertise to support the growing demand for high-speed internet infrastructure.

 Eglue Business Technologies